Hopa

-Hopa (Laz and ხოფა), is a town in Artvin Province in northeast Turkey.
-It is located on the eastern Turkish Black Sea coast about 67 km from the city of Artvin and 18 kilometres from the border with Georgia.
+Hopa (Laz and ხოფა) is a town in Artvin Province in northeast Turkey.
+It is located on the eastern Black Sea coast about 67 km from the city of Artvin and 18 kilometres from the Georgia–Turkey border.
 It is the seat of Hopa District.
 Its population is 23,846 (2021).

 Geography

-Hopa is on the Black Sea Coast 65 km from Artvin and 18 km from the Sarp border crossing (into Sarpi) on the Georgian border.
+Hopa is on the Black Sea coast, 65 km from Artvin and 18 km from the Sarp border crossing into Georgia.
 The land climbs sharply from 10m above sea level in the coastal areas up into the Sultan Selim Mountains, the hillsides are well watered and green with alder, chestnuts, hornbeams and other deciduous trees.
 The highest point is Mt Yavuz Sultan Selim at 1513m.
 The climate is mild and wet, although only July and August are warm enough to be called summer.
 There is annual snowfall in winter.

 The town consists of 7 quarters: Bucak, Merkez Kuledibi, Ortahopa, Sundura, Yukarı Kuledibi, Cumhuriyet and Sugören.